-Ditch your weight worries and start on the path to a balanced relationship with food today.
-You'll get immediate access to all the resources, guidance and tools available and you will have access to them for as long as the course is available, so you can refer back to ot as often as you need to.
+Start on the path to a balanced relationship with food today.
+You'll get immediate access to all the resources, guidance and tools available.
+You'll have access to the materials for as long as the course is available, so you can refer back to it as often as you need to.

 3 SIMPLE TO FOLLOW, SELF-PACED MODULES.